Joel Wisneski | Portfolio

 We needed to align on what we were doing and why.
 For me this meant listening to people talking about the details of a passion project.

-We mapped the entire experience and the relationship between the Customer, Possible and external partners.
+We mapped the entire experience and the relationship between the Customer, Possible and our external partners.
+This was a great onboarding resources as new engineers, designers and leaders joined the company.

 The entire customer journey from signup to a credit line increase